yahayuta/yahtzee/README.md

 ## Notes
 - If you do not have dice images, the game will display numbers instead.
-- The UI is scaled for a 400x400 window.
+- The UI is scaled for a 500x500 window and is visually balanced for clarity.
+- **HLD indicators** are always centered above each die and never overlap, even if all dice are held.
+- **Total score** is shown at the top left, **status messages** (e.g., GAME START) at the top right, and **Rolls/Score** at the bottom left.

 ## License
 MIT License